-- Which services are the highest and lowest contribution to our profit?
+- Which of our services are the highest and lowest contribution to our profit?

-- Which clients are the highest and lowest contribution to our profit?
+- Out of our clients, which are the highest and lowest contribution to our profit?

 - Which teams are highest and lowest contribution to our profit?

-- Which roles are highest and lowest contribution to our profit?
+- From the roles we have, which are highest and lowest contribution to our profit?